paulbutcher/ScalaMock/_user_guide/030_mocking_style.md

 # Choosing your mocking style

 ScalaMock supports two different mocking styles---*expectations-first* and *record-then-verify*.
 These styles can be mixed within a single test.

+> Note that these chapters are not applicable to ScalaMock 7 experimental API.
+Only *record-then-verify* style is supported there.

+> This is because you can't fail an expectation without throwing an exception and this makes more trouble than benefit.
+Instead I offer you possibility to get number of times method was called and method arguments with which method was called directly, so you can check them with your testing framework

 ## Expectations-First Style